The Damned Story: One of the most renowned damned places in Connecticut is the abandoned—and allegedly cursed—village of Dudleytown.

 Oh, and the curse of the Dudleys.

-Of course, much of the mythology around the “curse” of Dudleytown have been debunked (by a Dudley descendent, no less — the Rev. Gary P. Dudley), but why would anyone let that get in the way of a good spooky story?
+Of course, much of the mythology around the “curse” of Dudleytown have been debunked (by a Dudley descendant, no less—the Rev. Gary P. Dudley), but why would anyone let that get in the way of a good spooky story?
+Quite simply, there are no curses, otherworldly events or dark tragedies in the actual history of the town.